-Distribute a copy of an illustration from I Lost My Tooth! or Who is the Mystery Reader? to each group.
+Distribute a copy of an illustration from I Lost My Tooth! to each group.
 Have the group study the picture and discuss what they think happened immediately before and after the moment shown in the image.

 After giving kids time to plan, have groups improvise a scene that would "bookend" the action in the illustration.
 Have students consider what happened in the story that led up to the moment shown and consider what happens immediately following this image.
 Next, have each group "freeze" in the middle of their scene, imitating the action in the image.